forkmsrini/forkmsrini.github.io-master/index.md

 <h3>Research Interest</h3>

 I'm inquisitive about the working of our brain and would like to build applications using artificial intelligence that mimic the nous.
-I'm particularly interested **Machine Learning** with application in Computer Vision and Game theory (yet to explore).
+I'm particularly interested **Machine Learning** with application in Computer Vision and other AI-related tasks.
 Theoretical aspects of Statistics like probability modelling intrigue me.

 A wordle of my interests.
 <img style="float:right" src="/public/images/riWordle.jpg">